Skip to Content

 The view is epic!

-Although not the cheapest activity you can do with the kids, the gondola only costs $32 for children.
-A nice little discount from the $46 NZD for adults.
-They also have discounted family rates available where a family of four costs $133, and a family of five costs $160.
-Kids under 5 ride free!
+Although not the cheapest activity you can do with the kids, the gondola only costs $36 for children.
+A nice little cheaper price from the $52 NZD for adults.
+They also have discounted family rates available where a family of four costs $141 NZD, and a family of five costs $170 NZD.
+Kids under 6 ride for only $5 NZD, or under 2’s are free!

 Each gondola seats up to 4 adults, or 2 adults and 3 kids, perfect for a family!